Why Orbit Exists

 If you work in the realm of computers, you may hear the phrase: "Hardware is hard."
 But have you ever thought about why?

 There are many possible answers that may lead to this phrase's existence, such as hardware involves battling real-world physics, or that hardware requires knowledge across a wide range of skills, or that hardware has infinitely many ways to go wrong.
-However, we decide to focus on one particular reason that arises in the context of digital hardware: a slow and expensive development cycle.
+While all of the aforementioned reasons validate this claim, there is one particular reason that should cease to exist in the context of digital hardware: a slow and expensive development cycle.

 Background